Seattle bikeshare history 101

 - ofo: An eight-gear, bright yellow bike.

-Initial results for stationless results
+Initial results for stationless bikes

 SDOT reported bikeshare usage statistics through late summer and fall of 2017:

 - Around 120,000 trips taken between July and September 2017.

 - By the end of November 2017, Seattleites had taken a total of 347,300 rides.

 - That means in the roughly three cold, rainy months, 227,300 trips were taken on bikes from one of the three companies.

 - It also means that in six months, the private companies provided more trips in Seattle than Pronto! did in its 2.5 years.